lepisma/lepisma.github.io/_posts/2016-08-25-evidence-abuse.md

 stories.
 I live in a country that has *earned* its independence and I know what emotions you can stir when you invoke nationalistic ideas.
-Talk about eternal cultural superiority, shout national slogans, appeal to ancient science and you get an army of martyrs without cause ready to sabotage the people who ask "why".
+Talk about eternal cultural superiority, shout national slogans, appeal to ancient science and you get an army of martyrs without cause, ready to sabotage the people who ask "why".

 The questions people need answers to are innocent.
 They aren't against anything, as presumed by the preachers.
 They are just questions.
 But the techniques of